-Dhaulagiri circuit trek is situated towards the mid-western part of Nepal which provides a stunning panoramic view of Mount Dhaulagiri, the seventh highest mountain in the world, with other majestic peaks surrounding it.
+Dhaulagiri circuit trek is situated in the mid-western part of Nepal which provides a stunning panoramic view of Mount Dhaulagiri, the seventh highest mountain in the world, with other majestic peaks surrounding it.

 Dhaulagiri trekking goes around mount Dhaulagiri and over the French Pass(5,360m) and Dhampus Pass(5258m) which are the highest pass of the trek.
 So this trek is suitable for those looking for some Greater adventures out in the wild.

 As part of promoting the off-the-beaten-path trek Discover Altitude Pvt.
 Ltd. is promoting the Dhaulagiri circuit trekking for 2022/2023 in which we have special discount offers for the trekkers which you can contact us for more details.

 How to Get to the trailhead of Dhaulagiri circuit trekking?

 You can choose different options to get to the trailhead of Dhaulagiri circuit treks in which you can drive to Pokhara from Kathmandu which takes about 6 hours to reach.
 Then it's another drive to Darbang (1180m) via Beni bazaar which is as far as you can drive nowadays.